 Whatever you do, do not take Domestic Violence charges lightly.
 All domestic violence charges carry a 10-year gun ban in California and a potential lifetime ban under federal law.
 Additionally, Domestic Violence charges are considered crimes of moral turpitude -- in plain English, they look horrible on your record.

-Whether you have received a CH-120 or DV-120, it means that someone has requested a restraining order against you and that a judge has decided that there is enough information in the Request (CH-100 or DV-100) to grant a temporary restraining order (the CH-110 or DV-110) .
+Whether you have received a CH-120 or DV-120, it means that someone has requested a restraining order against you and that a judge has decided that there is enough information in the Request (CH-100 or DV-100) to grant a temporary restraining order (the CH-110 or DV-110).
 The paperwork you received will tell you when the hearing is.
-You absolutely need a lawyer for this hearing.
-Over and over again, people walk into these Restraining Order hearings, completely oblivious of the Rules of Evidence, just expecting to "tell their side of the story" --- and they lose.
+You absolutely need a lawyer for this hearing .
+Over and over again, people walk into these Restraining Order hearings, utterly oblivious of the Rules of Evidence, just expecting to "tell their side of the story" --- and they lose.
 The consequences of losing include having a Restraining Order on your record for up to three years and a gun ban.
 You may even be ordered to attend counseling.
 As with domestic violence charges, Restraining Orders look horrible on your record, so take any Restraining Order paperwork you receive seriously.

 “Mr. Rhea was extremely knowledgeable which, without a doubt, was the reason the Judge dismissed my case without any fines, probation, etc. Additionally, his vast knowledge helped lay out all the scenarios which helped relieve my anxieties.
 He was extremely prompt and reliable which made working with him a pleasure.
 I would highly recommend Mr. Rhea’s services to anyone and everyone.” – Former Federal Drug Possession Client